107-systems/ViperBaseboard/README.md

 The BMP388 is a precision barometric pressure sensor wich relative accuracy of 8 Pascals, which translates to about ± 0.5 meter of altitude.
 #### BNO085
 The BNO085 contains 3 axis accelerometers, gyroscopes and magnetometers incl. onboard-algorithms for sensor fusion.
+#### CD-PA1010D (Optional)
+The [CD-PA1010D](doc/datasheet/Sensor-GPS-CD-PA1010D-v-0-3.pdf) is global positioning sensor supporting GPS, GLONASS, GALILEO, QZSS which can be interfaced both via UART and I2C.

 ### Actuators
 #### Zubax Orel 20 ESCs